 Confused about GMOs?
 Are you constantly bombarded with news that GMOs are harmful and then turn around a few minutes later to read they are not harmful and safe?
-There is no question GMOs (Soy, corn, cotton, canola, sugar beets, alfalfa, papaya, squash) are front and center in many food conversations and news sources.
+There is no question GMOs (Soy, corn, cotton, canola, sugar beets, alfalfa, papaya, squash, apples, potatoes) are front and center in many food conversations and news sources.
 I have put a quick list of some GMO facts that you may not know:

 1) GMOs are not foods.